 The Fund is a separate trust formed under the Declaration of Trust.
 The Fund is permitted to issue an unlimited number of classes of units and may issue an unlimited number of units of each class.
-The Fund has created Class A, Class F, Class I, Class O units and ETF units.
-Some of the Fund may also offer Class P units, which are only available on an exempt distribution basis.
-Units of the Fund has the following attributes:
+The Fund has created Class A, Class F, Class I, Class O and ETF units.
+Units of the Fund have the following attributes:

-- (a) each unit shall be without nominal or par value; - (b) at each meeting of unitholders, each unitholder shall have one vote for each unit owned by such unitholder as determined at the close of business on the record date for voting each such meeting, with no voting rights being attributed to fractions of a unit; - (c) the holder of each unit will participate in distributions of income, capital gains and returns of capital, and in the division of net assets of the Fund on liquidation based on the relative net asset value of the holder's particular class of units and in accordance with such Fund's Declaration of Trust; - (d) there shall be no pre-emptive rights attaching to the units; - (e) there shall be no cancellation or surrender provisions attaching to the units except as set out in the Declaration of Trust;
+- (a) each unit shall be without nominal or par value; - (b) at each meeting of unitholders, each unitholder shall have one vote for each unit owned by such unitholder as determined at the close of business on the record date for voting each such meeting, with no voting rights being attributed to fractions of a unit; - (c) the holder of each unit will participate in distributions of income, capital gains and returns of capital, and in the division of net assets of the Fund on liquidation based on the relative net asset value of the holder's particular class of units and in accordance with such Fund's Declaration of Trust: - (d) there shall be no pre-emptive rights attaching to the units;

-- (f) all units shall be issued as fully paid and non-assessable so that there shall be no liability for future calls or assessments with respect to the units; - (g) all units shall be fully transferable with the consent of the Trustee as provided in the Declaration of Trust; and - (h) fractional units may be issued and shall be proportionately entitled to all the same rights as whole units, except as provided in the Declaration of Trust.
+- (e) there shall be no cancellation or surrender provisions attaching to the units except as set out in the Declaration of Trust; - (f) all units shall be issued as fully paid and non-assessable so that there shall be no liability for future calls or assessments with respect to the units; - (g) all units shall be fully transferable with the consent of the Trustee as provided in the Declaration of Trust; and - (h) fractional units may be issued and shall be proportionately entitled to all the same rights as whole units, except as provided in the Declaration of Trust.